 Water boards are responsible for flood protection and sufficient clean water in the Netherlands.
 Much knowledge is needed to be able to continue these tasks in the future.
 STOWA, the water boards’ centre of expertise, makes their knowledge on important issues accessible with the help of factsheets called Deltafacts.
-STOWA has asked Wageningen Environmental Research (Alterra), the Wageningen University & Research research institute for green habitats, to develop these factsheets together with Deltares.
+STOWA has asked Wageningen Environmental Research to develop these factsheets together with Deltares.

 For over seven centuries water boards have been regulating the water regime in the Netherlands.
 They make sure everyone “keeps their feet dry” and that there is sufficient fresh water throughout the country.
 The water boards’ tasks are becoming increasingly complex and require a substantial amount of knowledge.
 Due to climate change, the conditions are also changes.